Jcroxford/voting-app/README.md

 This project was built using PostgreSQL.
 It's reccomended you use and have postgres installed when running project locally.

 **Note** Make sure `client/src/utils/api.js` has the correct local route for local api server.

-## TODOS
-* all done for now!
-Leaving to category here though just in case.